cameronraysmith/scanvi-review/seed_labeling.md

 ```

 <!-- #region {"colab_type": "text", "id": "bQlC6BcbWUah"} -->
-From this, we can see that it is relatively easy for scANVI to separate the CD4 T cells from the CD8 T cells (in latent space, as well as for the classifier).
-The regulatory CD4 T cells are sometimes missclassified into CD4 Naive, but this stays a minor phenomenon.
-Also, we expect that better results may be obtained by careful hyperparameter selection for the classifier.
-Learn about all of this in our [documentation](https://scvi.readthedocs.io/en/stable/).
+From this, we can see that it is relatively easy for scANVI to separate the CD4 T cells from the CD8 T cells (in latent space and for classification).
+The regulatory CD4 T cells are sometimes misclassified as CD4 Naive, but this is rare.
+Better results may be obtained by careful hyperparameter selection for the classifier.
+This is in the [scvi documentation](https://scvi.readthedocs.io/en/stable/).
 <!-- #endregion -->